 Our mission is to renew the city through nurturing neighbourhood engagement.
 That happens when groups of residents identify valued activities and help to make them happen.
 These include a network of homes being a ‘faithful life-giving presence’, community gardens, barrier-free sports programs, community celebrations, art nights and neighbourhood projects (such as crime prevention initiatives, special events, cleanups, and more).

 Our strategy is to integrate our neighbourhood networks with the neighbourhood engagement activities.
-We’re working to build a Lighthouse Network, a series of homes in every neighbourhood committed to being a ‘faithful life-giving presence’ on their streets.
+We’re working to connect a series of homes in every neighbourhood committed to being a faithful life-giving presence on their streets.
 This interacts with the programming of events and activities across the neighbourhoods that provide a place for people to participate in change, and build new friendships.
-There’s a third interactive circle, accompanying the Lighthouse Network and Community Development.
-It is the Church Community that is seeking to practice rhythms and habits that enable us to love our neighbours and enjoy God’s presence.

 In spite of tough assessment, our neighbourhoods have the ability to heal themselves.
 There is an enviable infrastructure that encourages community.
 Our streets are walkable.
 Our schools, stores, and places of worship are in walking distance.
 Our homes are neighbourhood friendly – front porches that bring us out of our privacy, small front lawns bring sidewalk and porch in accessible distance.
 Living in our homes and on our streets are persons with an abundance of dreams, talents, and gifts.
-The DWCC works with our neighbours to strengthen and renew our neighbourhoods.
-And many of us within the DWCC, as followers of Jesus, encourage pursuing living out this model of compassion and restoration by being a faithful life-giving presence in our neighbourhoods.
+The DWCC works with our neighbours to strengthen and renew each of our neighbourhoods in the core.
+And many of us within the DWCC – as followers of Jesus – encourage the pursuit of living out a model of compassion and restoration by being a faithful life-giving presence in our neighbourhoods.

 What’s our strategy for renewing our core?